CharleRoger/ChemicalPropulsion/README.md

 # Chemical Propulsion
 An overhaul to the stock propellant system, replacing generic LiquidFuel, Oxidizer and MonoPropellant with a handful of real chemicals.
-This mod is distinct from RealFuels in that it deals with only ten resources — Kerosene, HTP, LqdOxygen, LqdHydrogen, LqdMethane, Hydrazine, NTO, Pentaborane, Diborane and LqdFluorine — for a straightforward enhanced propellant system more in line with Nertea's Cryogenic Engines.
+This mod is distinct from RealFuels in that it deals with only a short list of resources — Kerosene, HTP, LqdOxygen, LqdHydrogen, LqdMethane, LqdAmmonia, Hydrazine, NTO, Pentaborane, Diborane and LqdFluorine — for a straightforward enhanced propellant system more in line with Nertea's Cryogenic Engines.
 In fact, Nertea's mods are a particular target of this overhaul, which can be thought of as a Nertea-like soft alternative to RealFuels.

 ## Features
 ### Engine changes